How to Make A Chatbot: A Detailed Guide for Businesses

 Step 5: Test the Chatbot and Deploy

-Here are 3 factors to check when testing a chatbot:
+Here are 3 factors to check the efficiency and effectiveness of your chatbot development:

 o User acceptance